 By John Nichols

-Early on an older local woman visited and said to me, “Oh, you like old photographs.
+Early on, an older local woman visited and said to me, “Oh, you like old photographs.
 You should have this.”
-She handed me a small snapshot of a street in Santa Paula showing the aftermath of the St. Francis Dam disaster.
-I like viewing old photos but despite growing up in Ventura and majoring in history at Northridge I was totally unaware of that disaster.
-It took a few years but that one small snapshot changed my life.
+She handed me a small snapshot of a street in Santa Paula showing the St. Francis Dam disaster’s aftermath.
+I like viewing old photos, but despite growing up in Ventura and majoring in history at Northridge, I was totally unaware of that disaster.
+It took a few years, but that one small snapshot changed my life.

-The John Nichols Gallery part of the business presented several exhibits a year and I continued to learn all the skills needed to organize and promote those exhibits.
-In 1990 the 1890 Union Oil Company Building in downtown Santa Paula was seismically retrofitted and turned into the Santa Paula Union Oil Museum (now the California Oil Museum) and was given to the City of Santa Paula for $1.00 a year rent.
+The John Nichols Gallery part of the business presented several exhibits a year, and I continued to learn all the skills needed to organize and promote those exhibits.
+In 1990 the 1890 Union Oil Company Building in downtown Santa Paula was seismically retrofitted and turned into the Santa Paula Union Oil Museum (now the California Oil Museum).
+It was given to the City of Santa Paula for $1.00 a year rent.
 The city now had to run it.
-They called on me for advice and I became their independent curator of exhibits for the next 10 years.
-As a third business I started consulting on art and history exhibits around the county under the name of Sespe Group – Creative Services.
+They called on me for advice, and I became their independent curator of exhibits for the next 10 years.
+As a third business, I started consulting on art, and history exhibits around the county under the name of Sespe Group – Creative Services.

-Mike Nelson became the director of the museum and suggested that we create an exhibit on the St. Francis Dam Disaster.
-1998 was the 70th anniversary and we created “Heroes and Survivors, the 70th Anniversary of the St. Francis Dam Disaster.”
+Mike Nelson became the museum director and suggested that we create an exhibit on the St. Francis Dam Disaster.
+1998 was the 70th anniversary, and we created “Heroes and Survivors, the 70th Anniversary of the St. Francis Dam Disaster.”
 I received a great piece of advice from Mike Nelson about creating this exhibit.
 He said, “Tell the human story.”
-We talk about engineering and geology a lot in any exhibit but the human story is the most important topic to cover.
+We talk about engineering and geology a lot in any exhibit, but the human story is the most important topic to cover.
 The museum also discovered that disaster sells.
 The attendance was huge and much more than any other exhibit we ever had.

-In preparing for that and future exhibits I started seriously collecting photographs, documents and memorabilia of the St. Francis Dam disaster.
-Many survivors were still alive to help me with loans and gifts of material and first hand stories.
-Since Santa Paula was ground zero for a lot of the impact of the flood the number of old photos and documents and stories available locally was relatively large.
+In preparing for that and future exhibits, I started seriously collecting photographs, documents, and memorabilia of the St. Francis Dam disaster.
+Many survivors were still alive to help me with loans and gifts of material and first-hand stories.
+Since Santa Paula was ground zero for a lot of the flood’s impact, the number of old photos and documents, and stories available locally was relatively large.

 In 2003 it was a natural to honor the 75th Anniversary with another exhibit.

-By 2000 I had acquired a lot of historical perspective and hundreds of photographs and several file cabinet drawers of documents and written recollections by survivors.
-Besides the original photos in my collection I also accumulated as many digital scans of images of the flood as I could.
+By 2000 I had acquired a lot of historical perspective and hundreds of photographs, and several file cabinet drawers of documents and written recollections by survivors.
+Besides the original photos in my collection, I also accumulated as many digital scans of the flood images as I could.
 My SFD collection was just one of several different areas of interest I had in vintage photographs.
-Dealing in vintage photographs is a sort of specialized area and the inventory of the John Nichols Gallery grew and grew in all areas.
-I used the internet a lot and listed myself as a Photo Historian on one web site.
-A representative of a book publisher contacted me and asked me if I had over 200 photographs on any single topic.
-I had several collections that size and it took me a couple of days to realize that my SFD collection of photos and data would be just right for this publisher.
+Dealing in vintage photographs is a sort of specialized area, and the inventory of the John Nichols Gallery grew and grew in all areas.
+I used the internet a lot and listed myself as a Photo Historian on one website.
+A book publisher representative contacted me and asked me if I had over 200 photographs on any single topic.
+I had several collections that size, and it took me a couple of days to realize that my SFD collection of photos and data would be just right for this publisher.

-In addition to the John Nichols Gallery in Santa Paula I also partnered with Jennifer Heighton of the Live Oak Gallery of Santa Paula to share a satellite space for both of our galleries on 40 N. Fir St. in downtown Ventura.
-We were open on Saturday and Sunday and I worked Sundays.
-Business was slow at first so I had a lot of time to work on the book.
-I eventually finished it and it was published in 2002.
+In addition to the John Nichols Gallery in Santa Paula, I also partnered with Jennifer Heighton of the Live Oak Gallery of Santa Paula to share a satellite space for our galleries on 40 N. Fir St. in downtown Ventura.
+We were open on Saturday and Sunday, and I worked Sundays.
+The business was slow at first, so I had a lot of time to work on the book.
+I eventually finished it, and it was published in 2002.
 It is still in print and keeps selling.

 2003 was the unveiling of “The Warning” monument in Santa Paula.
 This public art sculpture is on the corner of 10th and Santa Barbara St. near the Santa Paula Train Depot.
 This is the text on the plaque.